floodsung/Deep-Learning-Papers-Reading-Roadmap/README.md

 >Here is a reading roadmap of Deep Learning papers!

-The roadmap is constructed in accordance with the following three guidelines:
+The roadmap is constructed in accordance with the following four guidelines:

 - From outline to detail
 - From old to state-of-the-art
 - from generic to specific areas
+- focus on state-of-the-art

+You will find many papers that are quite new but really worth reading.

 I would continue adding papers to this roadmap.